April: What to Do in the Desert Garden

 They like to dine on new leaves and young seed pods.
 Learn how to recognize and deal with an infestation here.

 Depending on how much winter rain you’ve had, you’ll almost certainly have some weeds pop up this month.
-My first-line strategy for keeping weeds at bay is to pull them when they’re young and the ground is wet.
+My first-line strategy for keeping weeds at bay is to pull them when they’re young, and the ground is wet.
+My second-line strategy is to spray them with straight household vinegar on a hot sunny day.

-Never let a weed go to seed.
-One weed today can turn into 100 future weeds.
-When a weed is left to go to seed, it can produce hundreds of seeds — which become next season’s weeds.
+When a weed is left to go to seed, it can produce hundreds or thousands of seeds — which become next season’s weeds.

 Stinknet

 Stinknet is a weed that’s in a category of its own.
 It’s bad news even in its native South African habitat.
-But here it’s an alarmingly aggressive, invasive plant that threatens desert biodiversity, contributes to wildfires, and emits toxic gases when burned.
+But in the desert southwest, it’s an alarmingly aggressive, invasive plant that threatens desert biodiversity, contributes to wildfires, and emits toxic gases when burned.

 stinknet yellow flowers